- Article by Elisa Scarton

 “And it’s the perfect blank canvas to tell a story or have a critique on what’s going on as a platform and for an audience,” interjects Knights.

-When the installation opens on 29 October 2021, visitors will be presented with two distinct elements – a body of indigenous plants and a body of water.
+Upon exiting the NGV’s main building, visitors will be presented with two distinct elements – a body of indigenous plants and a body of water.

 The dimensions of the project itself mirror Sir Roy Grounds’s open-air courtyards featured in the original design of the NGV International, and the entire installation is deliberately designed to “touch the ground very lightly”, seeking to insert itself into the existing garden rather than dominate it.